How to Apply

 Notification of Acceptance to a Willamette Sponsored Study Abroad

 The Off-Campus Studies Committee (OCSC) review process is usually complete by late-February following the deadline.
 See the current Application/Instructions for the current cycle's notification deadline.
-Notification in the form of a letter is sent via campus mail about two weeks after final review.
+Notification will be sent out via email to your Willamette address.
 ALL applicants are sent their official status letter at the same time.
 Students must then accept or decline the offer of participation in a Willamette Study Abroad program and pay a deposit.
 The letter of acceptance gives specific instructions on this process.
 Every student who applies should be prepared to pay the deposit on time, as soon as they receive an acceptance letter.
 See the current Common Application/Instructions for the current deposit amount.

 Applications are reviewed by the Off-Campus Studies Committee comprised of 5 faculty, the Director of International Education, and 2 students.
 Some programs can be quite competitive.
 Competition for any one program varies according to kind of program, number of applicants, and spaces available.
 Preference is given to applicants who will have junior standing or above at the time of the program.